Mayuri14-ctrl/Deep-Learning/README.md

 ### Why do we prefer ReLU over Sigmoid and Tanh?
-To avoid vanishing gradient problem
+To avoid vanishing gradient problem.
+ReLU is computationally efficient and unlike Sigmoid/TanH, its derivative it either 0 or 1 , hence it does not saturate for very large positive values and encourages sparse(most of the elements in a matrix is 0) activation

 ### What is backpropagation?
 Backpropagation is used to train a neural network by minimizing the loss function.
 During forward propagation, data flows from the input to the output layer, making predictions using initial random weights and biases.
 The loss is then calculated by comparing predictions with actual values.
 Using the chain rule, the gradient of the loss is computed, and the error propagates backward layer by layer.
 Weights are updated using gradient descent to minimize the error.
 This process repeats until the model converges